shadderzzz/shadderzzz/README.md

 # 🕌 UmmahHub – A Community-Centered Islamic Web Platform

+👋 Hi, my name is **Shadman Chowdhury** — I'm a final year BSc Computer Science student at **Goldsmiths, University of London**.
+This project represents the culmination of my academic journey, combining technical skills with a personal passion for building inclusive, community-driven digital tools.

 > 🧠 Final Year Computer Science Project | Goldsmiths, University of London
 > 💬 Bridging Faith and Technology: Engage.
 Learn.
 Support.

 ---

 ## 📌 Overview